Dental Health Care

-Fixodent or Polygrip- Actually a denture adhesive, but it makes great temporary cement that allows for fool proof recementing of loose temporary crowns and bridges.
+Fixodent or Polygrip- Actually a denture adhesive, but it makes great temporary cement that allows for foolproof recementing of loose temporary crowns and bridges.

 - Lost filling:

-Dent-Temp- Moderately strong cement that includes a powder and liquid that you mix and then insert in the “hole”; it can also be used as a second choice for crown and bridge recementing if Fixodent or Polygrip does not work.
+Dent-Temp- Moderately strong cement that includes a powder and liquid that you mix and then inserts in the “hole”; it can also be used as a second choice for crown and bridge recementing if Fixodent or Polygrip does not work.

 - Knocked out tooth: